ronan-develop/spring-boot-course/README.md

 >
 > The client code must clean up prototype-scoped objects and release
 > expensive resources that the prototype bean(s) are holding.

+Difference between `@Component` and doing a configuration with `@Configuration` is mainly for the complexity of your config for a simple class `@Component` is sufficient

+## Hibernate JPA

 ## Lexicon